 Authorised Officer This has the same meaning as in the Food Act 1984 (Vic).
-For the purpose of this policy this will generally be an Environmental Health Officer.
+For the purpose of this policy this will generally be an Environmental Health confirm compliance with the Food Act including the requirements under the Food Standards Code.